 Abortion rates in Australia

-The exact number of abortions performed in Australia each year isn’t known (only South Australia, Western Australia and the Northern Territory collect abortion statistics and only South Australia releases the data), but an estimate published in 2005 put the number of abortions performed in Australia each year at 70,000 to 80,000.
+The exact number of abortions performed in Australia each year is not known.
+This is because only South Australia, Western Australia and the Northern Territory collect abortion statistics.

-Medicare data gives an indication of abortion numbers, but doesn’t distinguish between abortions and other medical procedures, such as the removal of a fetus that has already died.
+Medicare data gives an indication of abortion numbers, but does not distinguish between abortions and other medical procedures, such as the removal of a foetus that has already died.
+Medication abortion numbers cannot be estimated from Medicare.
 The estimated abortion rate for Australia in 2003 was 19.7 abortions per 1,000 women aged between 15 and 44 years.

 Where to get help